vadimcn/codelldb/MANUAL.md

 ![disassembly view](images/disasm.png)

 ## Formatting
-You may change the default display format of evaluation results using the `LLDB: Display Format` command.
+You may change the default display format of evaluation results using the `Display Format` command.

 When evaluating expressions in Debug Console or in Watch panel, you may control formatting of individual expressions by adding one of the suffixes listed below.
 For example evaluation of `var,x`